markg85/SeriesMeta/README.md

 ## metadata

-This is a bit of an extra function that ruturns the following object:
+This is a bit of an extra function that returns the following object:
 ```js
 {
   // Series name, usually the same you provide.
   name,

   // An array of images urls from the TVMaze API.
   images,

   // The series description.
   summary,

   // The tt0000000 iMDB ID for the series.
   imdb
 }